BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 * spot_4x_128Gb

 **Lots of ASGs doesn’t work well**

 AZ rebalancing doesn’t work anymore when using more than one ASG.
 It becomes totally unpredictable and uncontrollable.
 It is even a total nightmare with a dozen ASGs.

 You can see the difference of outgoing traffic between our 3 NAT Gateway over 4 hours time range :
 ![difference of outgoing traffic between our 3 NAT Gateway](/images/posts/2020-12-08-three-years-running-kubernetes/Screenshot-from-2020-11-17-16-07-11.png)
 The blue NAT gateway is way more used than the two others between 19h00 and 22h00.
 The green NAT gateway is used half as much as the other two during peak usage times.

-Kubernetes’s **cluster-autoscaler** isn’t really compatible with many ASGs.
+Also, Kubernetes’s **cluster-autoscaler** isn’t really compatible with many ASGs.
 We’ll cover how it works later in this post (Scalability/ExpanderPriority), but keep in mind that you shouldn’t have more than 4 ASGs per application group.
 This is due to the failover mechanism of cluster-autoscaler that doesn’t detect ASGs errors like _InsufficientInstanceCapacity_.

 We’ve rolled-back on the ASG number.
 We now have a maximum of 4 ASGs per application group (see next section: Resiliency/DedicatedASGs), with 2 being Spot and 2 on-demand fallbacks.